 To Make the Sweet Dashi

 - In a small saucepan, combine 1¼ cups dashi (Japanese soup stock) and ½ cup sugar.

 - Add 1½ tsp soy sauce and 2 tsp Diamond Crystal kosher salt.
 Turn the heat to medium heat and mix well together.

 - When the sugar is completely dissolved, turn off the heat and transfer it to a mason jar.
 Let cool completely before closing the lid.
 Store it in the refrigerator for up to a week.
 To keep it for a long time, you can freeze it in batches.
-For example, my tamagoyaki pan requires 4 eggs and 4 Tbsp sweet dashi, so I'd freeze bags/jars of 4 Tbsp sweet dashi.
-You can also use an ice cube tray to freeze sweet dashi.
+For example, my tamagoyaki pan requires 4 eggs and 4 Tbsp sweet dashi, so I‘d freeze bags/jars of 4 Tbsp sweet dashi.
+You can also use an ice cube tray to freeze the sweet dashi.

 To Make the Egg Mixture

 - In a bowl (I like to use a liquid measuring cup with a handle so it’s easy to pour the mixture), combine 4 large eggs (50 g each w/o shell) and 4 Tbsp sweet dashi.
-The ratio of egg to dashi is 1:1, so you will need 1 Tbsp of sweet dashi for 1 large egg.
+The ratio of egg to dashi is 1:1, so you will need 1 Tbsp of sweet dashi per large egg.
 Depending on the size of your tamagoyaki pan (or frying pan), adjust the number of eggs.

 - Using chopsticks, break the egg yolks and whisk to combine with the whites, but try not to overbeat.
 The mixture should have a thick and elastic consistency.